RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

 Firstly, it's worth introducing that when we say **Research Software** we aren't really specifically refering to large commercial software projects.
 Really what we mean is *any code written in research*.
 Research Software can be as small as a script you write to process and analyse some data for a paper, or as large as a software package used by millions of users around the world.
 As far as research goes, software should be written with best practice in mind regardless of its scope.

 ##### Reproducibility
 Software reproducibility, like scientific reproducibility, is the idea that computational experiments and analyses should be repeatable, verifiable and extendable by researchers other than the originators.
 In reality, because journal papers are the ultimate deliverable in academia, other elements often become neglected; code is jumbled together until it spits out some results and disseminating the complete code and methods often becomes an afterthought.
-In the ideal case, software should be: open source; able to be built with the same on a variety of systems; and capable of reproducing the original results.
+In the ideal case, software should be: open source; portable (can be built on and runs on a variety of systems); and capable of reproducing the original results.
+All too often in practice the code runs once, on one researcher's laptop, only at the point they were writing a particular table or paragraph

 Link: [**Software Sustainability Institute** article on reproducible software](https://www.software.ac.uk/blog/2017-02-20-software-reproducibility-possible-and-practical)